izzymsft/Confluent-WTH/SETUP-RESOURCES.md

 The Terraform scripts are in the `terraform` folder and the bash scripts used to provision or configure the Confluent Cloud resources are named `confluent-setup-*.sh` in the root directory of this respository.
 The following instructions provide guidance on how to leverage these automation scripts in your work.

+We will be using Terraform to populate the contents of the `~/.confluent-environment.sh` file in your $HOME directory.

+Make sure this file is loaded to set up the environment variables that you need

+An example template is provided in the root directory of the repo for your reference.

 ### Getting Access to the Git Repo

 You can clone the repository by using the following command to your UNIX environment where Bash and Terraform is available.